Reading Passage 1:Nutmeg – a valuable spice

 This means Peter Fleming refers to the feelings of an explorer coming back home after a long time.

-So, the answer is: (Peter Fleming)
+So, the answer is: A (Peter Fleming)

 Question no. 35: He worked for the benefit of specific groups of people.